ComScore

 Tuckernuck

-This beloved brand was created in 2012 when the founders stumbled upon a quaint town named Tuckernuck in Nantucket, full of whimsy, discovery, fun and nostalgia—qualities you’ll find in the clothing.
+This beloved brand was created in 2012, when the founders stumbled upon a quaint town named Tuckernuck in Nantucket, full of whimsy, discovery, fun and nostalgia—all qualities you’ll find in the clothing.
 Since then, it’s become a PureWow favorite to shop for beautiful numbers with flattering silhouettes that are chic, comfortable and priced anywhere from $39 up to the four-digit range.
 You’ll see classic shapes and styles that are slightly altered in design for a more fashion-forward twist, whether that be adding feather cuffs to a blouse or putting a spin on a staple shirt dress.
 Moreover, Tuckernuck offers shoes, accessories and stylish sportswear, too.
 While you’ll find many in-house Tuckernuck designs, you can also shop plenty of well-known designer brands, from Anine Bing to Loeffler Randall to Pomander Place and many more.

 Shop Tuckernuck Standouts